flyerhq/react-native-chat-ui/docs/basic-usage.md

 :::note

-Try to write any URL, for example, https://flyer.chat, it should be unwrapped in a rich preview.
+Try to write any URL, for example, flyer.chat, it should be unwrapped in a rich preview.

 :::